Bill Connor - Bio

 Small Group Instructor, Infantry Captains Career Course

 Selected for a highly competitive assignment to instruct new Captains in the skills required for command and staff assignments.
 Instruction consisted of teaching a five-month, post-graduate program of instruction to 15-20 officers at a time.
 Students averaged 26-29 years of age with college degrees and four years of service as commissioned officers.
+Left active duty as a Regular Army Major to join the reserve component and attend law school.

 2003 - 2007